Pseudoscience: Racism

-There have been many connections between writers and researchers of pseudoscience and their anti-semitism, racism and neo-Nazism backgrounds.
+There have been many connections between pseudoscientific writers and researchers and their anti-semitic, racist and neo-Nazi backgrounds.
 They often use pseudoscience to reinforce their beliefs.
 One of the most predominant pseudoscientific writers is Frank Collin, a self-proclaimed Nazi who goes by Frank Joseph in his writings.
 The majority of his works include the topics of Atlantis, extraterrestrial encounters, and Lemuria as well as other ancient civilizations, often with white supremacist undertones.
 For example, he posited that European peoples migrated to North America before Columbus, and that all Native American civilizations were initiated by descendants of white people.

 The Alt-Right using pseudoscience to base their ideologies on is not a new issue.
 The entire foundation of anti-semitism is based on pseudoscience, or scientific racism.
 In an article from Newsweek by Sander Gilman, Gilman describes the pseudoscience community's anti-semitic views.
 "Jews as they appear in this world of pseudoscience are an invented group of ill, stupid or stupidly smart people who use science to their own nefarious ends.
 Other groups, too, are painted similarly in 'race science', as it used to call itself: African-Americans, the Irish, the Chinese and, well, any and all groups that you want to prove inferior to yourself".
 Neo-Nazis and white supremacist often try to support their claims with studies that "prove" that their claims are more than just harmful stereotypes.
 For example Bret Stephens published a column in The New York Times where he claimed that Ashkenazi Jews had the highest IQ among any ethnic group.
 However, the scientific methodology and conclusions reached by the article Stephens cited has been called into question repeatedly since its publication.
 It has been found that at least one of that study's authors has been identified by the Southern Poverty Law Center as a white nationalist.

 The journal Nature has published a number of editorials in the last few years warning researchers about extremists looking to abuse their work, particularly population geneticists and those working with ancient DNA.
 One article in Nature, titled "Racism in Science: The Taint That Lingers" notes that early-twentieth-century eugenic pseudoscience has been used to influence public policy, such as the Immigration Act of 1924 in the United States, which sought to prevent immigration from Asia and parts of Europe.
-Research has repeatedly shown that race is not a scientifically valid concept, yet some scientists continue to look for measurable biological differences between 'races'.

 Explanations

-In a 1981 report Singer and Benassi wrote that pseudoscientific beliefs have their origin from at least four sources.
+In a 1981 report Singer and Benassi wrote that pseudoscientific beliefs have their origin from at least four sources: